-Caltrans has prepared an Initial Study (IS) for this project, and pending public review, expects to determine from this study that the proposed project would not have a significant effect on the environment for the following reasons.
+Caltrans has prepared an Initial Study for this project, and following public review, has determined from this study that the project would not have a significant effect on the environment for the following reasons:

-The proposed project would have no effect on agriculture and forestry resources, land use and planning, mineral resources, population and housing, recreation, and tribal cultural resources.
+The project would have no effect on agriculture and forestry resources, land use and planning, mineral resources, population and housing, recreation, and tribal cultural resources.

-In addition, the proposed project would have less than significant effects to aesthetics, air quality, cultural resources, geology and soils, greenhouse gas emissions, hazards and hazardous materials, hydrology and water quality, transportation, public services, noise, utilities and service systems, and wildfire.
+In addition, the project would have less than significant effects to aesthetics, air quality, cultural resources, geology and soils, greenhouse gas emissions, hazards and hazardous materials, hydrology and water quality, transportation, public services, noise, utilities and service systems, and wildfire.

-With avoidance, minimization, and mitigation measures, the proposed project would have less-than-significant effects to biological resources, specifically sensitive natural communities, trees, wetlands and other waters of the U.S., and threatened and endangered species (California tiger salamander, California red-legged frog, and Alameda whipsnake).
+With avoidance, minimization, and mitigation measures, the project would have less-than-significant effects to biological resources, specifically sensitive natural communities, trees, wetlands and other waters of the U.S., and threatened and endangered species (California tiger salamander, California red-legged frog, and Alameda whipsnake).